pslucas0212/Red-Hat-Software-Subscription-Policy/README.md

 [Table of Contents - Useful Red Hat Links](https://github.com/pslucas0212/UsefulRedHatLinks)

 Note: This purpose of this document is to explain to a lay person the "All or nothing" Red Hat subscription policy.
 This document does not provide a legal opinion or advice regarding Red Hat software subscription requirements.
-Please check with your purchase and legal teams for advice.
+Please check with your procurement and legal teams for advice.
 If you have additional Red Hat software subscription questions, please contact your Red Hat Account Team.

 When purchasing a Red Hat software subscription, the customer agrees to terms in their contract with Red Hat.
 The contract typically includes an agreement to  terms found in Red Hat Product Appendices.
 Appendix 1 contains "the all or nothing" clause meaning if a customer is using Red Hat software they cannot selectively decide which instances need an active subscription.
 For a particular Red Hat software product, active subscriptions is required for all instances.